softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 # Slow consumers

-(akka - drop excess elements)
-conflate: only akka, as scalaz - pull-based

-Finally, let’s see how we can solve the slow-consumer problem.
-Let’s say we have a fast producer, which emits an element every 100ms, and a slow consumer which can consume one element each second.
-We don’t want to hold up the producer, but the elements can be combined into summaries which can be then passed to the consumer.
+Finally, let's see how we can solve the slow-consumer problem.
+Let's say we have a fast producer, which emits an element every 100ms, and a slow consumer which can consume one element each second.
+We don't want to hold up the producer, but the elements can be combined into summaries which can be then passed to the consumer.
 The sources are in [SlowConsumer.scala](https://github.com/softwaremill/streams-tests/blob/master/src/main/scala/com/softwaremill/streams/SlowConsumer.scala).

 First, let's look at the akka-stream version: